Hood County, Texas

-Hood County is a county located on the Edwards Plateau in the U.S. state of Texas.
+Hood County is a county in the U.S. state of Texas.
 As of the 2020 census, the population was 61,598.
 Its county seat is Granbury.
 The county is named for John Bell Hood, a Confederate lieutenant general and the commander of Hood's Texas Brigade.

-Hood County is part of the Dallas-Fort Worth-Arlington metropolitan statistical area and the Granbury micropolitan area.
+Hood County is part of the Granbury micropolitan area.
+It is adjacent to and is influenced by the Dallas–Fort Worth metroplex.

 History

-Hood County was formed in 1866 from portions of Johnson County.
+Hood County was formed in 1866 from portions of Johnson and Erath Counties.
 It was named after John Bell Hood, a general of the Confederate Army and commander of Hood's Texas Brigade.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 437 sqmi, of which 421 sqmi are land and 16 sqmi (3.7%) are covered by water.